 Keiki lei arrive with the ends untied so that it may be fitted properly — too loose and it’ll constantly slide of their shoulders; too tight and it’ll not only be uncomfortable but also pose a greater choking hazard.

 Fortunately, getting to that happy medium is a piece of cake.
 Simply hold up both ends of the lei around your keiki’s neck.
 Ensure there is both space in the front and back (at least a hand’s-width in front and a few fingers behind).
 Remove extra flowers, and then tie the strings and trim.

 Pro tip: Use those extra buds to liven up spaces around your home.

 Picking A Lei

 It’s best to keep things simple for keiki, especially younger ones.
 Chances are, more than a few buds will be torn and tossed aside while they’re wearing it.
 So opt for a single orchid lei in purple, green or white.
-It’ll look great no matter the occasion and since dendrobium flowers are remarkably sturdy, it’ll also keep up with your child.
+It’ll look great no matter the occasion and since dendrobium orchid flowers are remarkably sturdy, it’ll also keep up with your keiki.